Glashütte Original’s “XL Moonphase” for 2024: Serenade Luna

 In 2024, hype about “women wearing men’s watches” is years in the rearview mirror at this point.
 While it is now perfectly acceptable for women to wear watches of any size they like, small women’s luxury watches have made a decisive comeback.
 Rolex’s Oyster Perpetual 31, for instance, remains red hot.
-And now Glashütte Original has chosen to release a groundbreaking moonphase movement as part of a new 32.5mm-wide lineup of ladies’ models: Serenade Luna.
+And now Glashütte Original has chosen to release an interesting moonphase movement as part of a new 32.5mm-wide lineup of ladies’ models: Serenade Luna.
 The Glashütte Original Serenade Luna features an extra-large moonphase display made possible by an all-new movement that just might make the “axe blade” window obsolete.
 Here are the details of this new Glashutte moonphase.

 The Serenade Luna lineup, offered in seven variants, joins three other lines of women’s watches in the Glashütte Original catalog: Panomatic Luna, a traditional moonphase with a 39.4mm diameter; the 31mm cushion-case Pavolina with vintage-inspired movable lugs; and the classic 36mm time-and-date Lady Serenade.